Back pay for federal contractors missing from government funding bill

 "For many individuals with disabilities, having a job is one of the most important aspects of their life," Kelly added.

-One of those affected was Fred Pickett, who has worked as a mail clerk at the Environmental Protection Agency in Washington D.C. for over 27 years.
+One of those affected was Fred Pickett, who has worked as a mail clerk at the Environmental Protection Agency in Washington, D.C., for more than 27 years.

-"I still haven't gotten my back pay," said Pickett, 63.
+"I still haven't gotten my back pay," Pickett, 63, said.
 "I just think it's unfair.
 We should be getting the same treatment as the other workers."

 He is relieved to be back at work again.
 "I was bored being at home, plus I missed my co-workers and supervisors," he said.